absorensen/numbers_go_brrrr/m3_types/s2_energy_efficiency.md

 # Energy Efficiency
-From experience, not a lot of people who daily write quite long-running code, necessarily connect the two dots - computing and energy consumption/CO<sub>2</sub> emissions.
+From experience, not a lot of people who daily write quite long-running code, necessarily connect the dots - computing, energy consumption and CO<sub>2</sub> emissions.
 Anything you do with a computer consumes some form of electricity.
 Including whatever you do on the internet.
 Like downloading the contents of this page for you to read.
 Generally, if your code is faster, it is greener.
 If your code downloads less, it is likely to be greener.
 If you use a lower precision, generally, it is likely to be greener.
 If you accumulate work to do, as in batching, instead of firing up the system for every single request, it is likely to be greener.
 If you preprocess the data at the edge before sending it to the cloud, it is likely to be greener.
 If your code is faster, it is likely to greener.
-If your code is faster, it is likely to be cheaper.
+If your code is faster, it is likely to be monetarily cheaper.

 I will primarily focus on the energy efficiency of things you have direct control over.
 Once you have learned that, you should be able to infer the rest.
 Why not make this a more advanced or optional topic?